New tomb found in Luxor: A new discovery is breaking news in Egypt – an ancient tomb filled with mummies, funerary sculptures, and much more.

-A 3,500 year old tomb was found within the Draa Abul Nagaa necropolis, located near the Egyptian city of Luxor.
-The groundbreaking discovery has unearthed some very important ancient treasures, including colourful wooden sarcophagi, several mummies and over 1,000 funerary statues.
+A 3,500-year-old tomb was found within the Draa Abul Nagaa necropolis, located near the Egyptian city of Luxor.
+The groundbreaking discovery has unearthed some very important ancient treasures, including colorful wooden sarcophagi, several mummies, and over 1,000 funerary statues.

-The gorgeous and ornate sarcophagi that were found within the tomb are carved with the faces of the dead and feature intricate patterns in green, black, yellow, blue and red.
-There were also beautiful pots found within the tombs, decorated in green, white and orange.
-These artefacts are priceless items of Egyptian culture and are incredibly valuable for their insight into the way of life of the time period.
+The gorgeous and ornate sarcophagi that were found within the tomb are carved with the faces of the dead and feature intricate patterns in green, black, yellow, blue, and red.
+There were also beautiful pots found within the tombs, decorated in green, white, and orange.
+These artifacts are priceless items of Egyptian culture and are incredibly valuable for their insight into the way of life of the time period.

 Userhat – The Owner of the Tomb